sirgallo/rdb/Readme.md

 1. Leader Election Module
 2. Replicated Log Module
-3. Relay Module
+3. Snapshot Module
-4. Snapshot Module
+4. Request Module
-5. HTTP Module

 To learn more about each, check out: